chikjib/Result-Management-System/README.md

-# result_management_system
+# Result Management System
-A School Result Management System built using Laravel (PHP)
+A School Result Management System built using Laravel (PHP) for Secondary Schools in Nigeria